fubinf/sedrila/README.md

 - `templates` --> `sedrila/templates`: The HTML templates simply become part of the tree to be installed.
 - `baseresources` --> `sedrila/baseresources`: Ditto.
-- `doc` --> `docs`: This is the more common name.
-  Requires fixing some links in the markdown.

 These changes require a lot of changes of import statements.
 For instance, the current module `base` will become `sedrila.base`